 What is Exterior Cladding?

-Exterior cladding, also known as siding, is the outermost layer of a building’s exterior, designed to protect it from weather and external damage.
-Beyond its protective function, cladding contributes to the kerb appeal of a house, giving it a unique and stylish look.
+Exterior cladding, or siding, is the outermost layer of a building’s exterior, designed to protect it from weather and external damage.
+Beyond its protective function, cladding contributes to a house’s kerb appeal, giving it a unique and stylish look.

-From wood to metal and vinyl to stone, there are several materials available, each offering its own set of benefits and challenges.
+Several materials, from wood to metal and vinyl to stone, offer benefits and challenges.

 Each of these materials brings distinct advantages and disadvantages, which we’ll discuss in more detail below.